 - The device must be a macOS, iOS, or iPadOS device.

-Configuring The Login Banner
+Configuring The Login Banner for Macs

 In this example, we will leverage the serial number and the device name facts, but as mentioned, you can manually display any text you would like to display.
 Here is a screenshot of how our example will look: